akriti11github/Alzheimer-gene-expression-classifier/README.md

 ## **Results**

-GAD1, RPS3A, MAPK1, ANK3, PRNP, and MALAT1 showed lower expression in the Alzheimer's samples in the exploratory analysis.
+The volcano plot particularly highlights RPS3A, HECTD1, MAPK1, and GAD1 based on their fold-change positions, while the broader biological interpretation additionally considers UQCC2.
 These genes relate to inhibitory neurotransmission, intracellular signaling, neuronal structure, protein synthesis, neuronal protein biology, and gene regulation.
 None of the highlighted genes crossed the nominal p < 0.05 threshold in this small analysis.

 The Logistic Regression model achieved 100% average training accuracy but an average 70% test accuracy.
 Across repeated train/test splits, test accuracy ranged from 50% to 100%, with a standard deviation of 16.96 percentage points, demonstrating substantial instability in performance.